-- Tips to Minimize Your Child’s Exposure to Pollen and Mold
+- Tips to Minimise Your Child’s Exposure to Pollen and Mold

 What Are Seasonal Allergies?

-Seasonal allergies, as the name suggests, means that the child is affected by the condition only during specific times of the year.
-Most seasonal allergies are commonly called ‘hay fever’, but the name is misleading- the symptoms do not need to include fever, and it is most certainly not caused due to hay.
+Seasonal allergies, as the name suggests, are allergic symptoms that one may experience during a certain time of the year.
+Most seasonal allergies are commonly called ‘hay fever’ but the name is misleading, the symptoms do not need to include fever, and it is most certainly not caused due to hay.

 Seasonal allergies are caused due to airborne particles usually released by plants, like pollen or mould.
 While these are not harmful on their own, they can result in an allergic reaction in the child to a varying degree.
 Hay fever usually develops as a result of the genetic makeup and the interaction of the child with the surroundings.
 When these particles enter the body, the immune systems detect them as dangerous foreign particles and releases histamine.
 This causes inflammation in the nose and the airways, and the other symptoms that are seen in this condition.